Back to Articles Main Page | NLP Plus Home Page

 (includes perceived place in society)

-All emotions are an evocation of one of these three instincts.
+All emotional displays are rooted in provoking one of these instincts.

-I see these instincts having corresponding analogues to the Christian Trinity - but that's another article...!
-Anyway, Sexual is Creative, the Yang.
-Social is receptive, the Yin.
-The movement from Yang, to Yin, creates change and conscious identity, and identity is directly related to survival.
+These instincts can be seen as having corresponding analogues to the various Trinity systems found in many religions.
+For example, in Yin/Yang, Sexual is Creative (Yang).
+Social is receptive (Yin).
+The movement from Yang, to Yin, creates conscious identity (Change), and identity is directly related to survival.

-Motivations and Weapons are always used in direct association with an Instinct.
+Motivations and Weapons are always ties to an Instinct.
 When behavior is inflexible or maladaptive with regards to sexual behavior, social behavior, or personal protection, that person has a personality disorder.
-Except when the cause is chemical (see end of this article), the causes are almost always due to events and attitudes during adolescence.
+Except for chemical causes (see end of this article), the causes are almost always rooted in adolescence.

 Except for the Avoidant, people with personality disorders will engage in criticizing others.
-However, it's important to note that while these criticisms are often not accurate about their target, they are almost always self-referencing and so their criticism of others - whether real or imagined - almost always accurately describe themselves.
+While these criticisms are usually wrong, they are almost always self-referencing (projection) and so accurately describes themselves.

 The DSM-IV defines a personality disorder as an enduring pattern of inner experience and behavior that deviates markedly from the expectation of the individual's culture, is pervasive and inflexible, has an onset in adolescence or early adulthood, is stable over time, and leads to distress or impairment.
 I don't know how practical that is in everyday life when dealing with that workplace asshole Narcissist down the hall.